Laser iridotomy uses a very focused beam of

 High pressure in the eyes may continue after laser iridotomy.
 The person may

-need to be monitored closely for this even after the procedure.
+need to be watched closely for this even after the procedure.
 Some people may

-require additional treatment, such as eyedrops, to lower the eye
+need additional treatment, such as eyedrops or surgical iridectomy, to lower the eye